ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### KeyInput and PrimaryKey

-Both types are useful to type items primary keys:
+Both types are useful to type item primary keys:

 ```tsx
 import type { KeyInput, PrimaryKey } from 'dynamodb-toolbox';